azagniotov/stubby4j/README.md

       url: ^/path/to/something$
       method: POST
       headers:
-         authorization-basic: "bob:password"  # for basic authorization DO NOT base64 encode when stubbing
+         authorization-basic: "bob:password"  # no "Basic" prefix nor encoding in Base64 is required when stubbing
          x-custom-header: "^this/is/\d/test"
       post: this is some post data in textual format
    response: